 In my initial research for this blog, I stumbled on this blog post by Reaktor.
 Back then I was able to grasp the essence of it but I found it too complicated in some areas and too shallow in other areas.
-Now, that I get a lot more than back than, I realized that that post was wonderful!
-I just couldn’t appreciate in depth as I can now.
+Now, that I understand a lot more, I realized that that post was wonderful!
+I just couldn’t appreciate in-depth back then as I can now.

 wget -q “http://sun.hasenbraten.de/vasm/release/vasm.tar.gz”

 tar xvf vasm.tar.gz

 It downloads the source, builds it, and makes it ready to go.
 I have touched on the same subject in lesson #2 so if you need more details on this exact step, check that out.